Walk 28km through some of Sydney's most scenic locations and raise funds for a cancer free future.

 Advocacy and Prevention

 We know that sometimes government policies do not reflect available evidence about cancer prevention and access to care and treatment.
 We bring evidence and people together to help influence changes in policy, funding and legislation.
+45,903 NSW advocates are part of our CanAct Community influencing what politicians do about cancer.

 Information and support